AI UX Design: Non-Traditional UX design process for AI products

 Simplified visualization of use scenario tree of variations

-Hyper personalized AI search engine
+Hyper-personalized AI search engine

-• Compare peers
+• Comparing peers

-• Analyze trends
+• Analyzing trends

-• Monitor news, forums, discussions
+• Monitoring product reviews, news, forums, and discussions

-• Assess startup potential
+• Evaluating startup potential

-• Make informed decisions
+• Making data-driven decisions

-• Communicate findings to the team
+• Communicating data-driven insights to the team

 Left: Rhea's main workflow; right: set of appropriate widgets